neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/RenderingCustomMarkup/CustomContentElements.rst

 		height = '360'
 	}

-A new TypoScript object prototype with the name `My.Package:YouTube` is declared, inheriting from the pre-defined `Template` TypoScript object which provides rendering through Fluid.
+A new Fusion object prototype with the name `My.Package:YouTube` is declared, inheriting from the pre-defined `Template` Fusion object which provides rendering through Fluid.

-The `templatePath` property of the `YouTube` TypoScript object is set to point to the Fluid template to use for rendering.
-All (other) properties which are set on the `Template` TypoScript object are directly made available inside Fluid as variables -- and because the `YouTube` TypoScript object extends the `Template` TypoScript object, this rule also applies there.
+The `templatePath` property of the `YouTube` Fusion object is set to point to the Fluid template to use for rendering.
+All (other) properties which are set on the `Template` Fusion object are directly made available inside Fluid as variables -- and because the `YouTube` Fusion object extends the `Template` Fusion object, this rule also applies there.

 Thus, the last line defines a `videoUrl` variable to be available inside Fluid, which is